shanepeckham/CADScenario_Recommendations/README.md

 This repository will provision an environment that may be used as a Lab to build an end to end scenario that does the following:

+*	Get the recommended products for a user based on product purchasing patterns.
+A sample dataset is provided but a custom one can be loaded too.
+*	Perform automated transformation
-*	Query a Contact List API for a customer
+*	Prepare the output for a legacy website that is on-premise
-*	Query our legacy on-prem Ticket system to get the customer’s last feedback
-*	Perform sentiment analysis on this feedback
-*	Generate a digital discount coupon if they were dissatisfied
-*	Mail them the coupon

 # What does it showcase?

-This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS) and Serverless components on Microsoft Azure to build a realistic end to end scenario to nurture customers.
-Furthermore, the democratization of AI is tied in nicely by incorporating Cognitive Services to perform text analysis and determine the sentiment of a customer’s feedback.
+This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), Container as a Service (CaaS) and Serverless and Cognitive Services components on Microsoft Azure to build a realistic end to end scenario to generate recommendations for a customer based on other product purchase patterns using.
+This solution will show how an on-Premise XML File based legacy application can be quickly modernised to provide a microservice container based API for a front end such as a mobile application.

 # The end to end scenario

-This solution will query a customer datastore, then get the last support case associated with a customer from a different datastore, check the sentiment/satisfaction of the customer's last feedback and generate a digital discount coupon for them if their sentiment is determined to be dissatisfied.
-The coupon will then be emailed to the customer to redeem.
+This solution will determine the list of recommended products for a particular customer and return the response in JSON.
+An asynchronous process will convert the message to XML and write it back to an On-Premise legacy XML File system.

 # The solution aims to show the following: